 So, why was this release not posted to ModDB?
-As you may remember, we decided to only upload stable releases here, and being only an initial port to HW:RM 2.0 this first release of the FXmod is far from stable.
-The second and biggest reason however is that to make this version of the FXmod work with HWRM 2.0 was had to rely on what Gearbox calls the "public patch build" for HWRM (v2.205).
-So, you may ask, what is the public patch build?
+Well the first reason, as you may remember, is that we previously decided to only upload stable releases here.
+Being only an initial port to HWRM 2.0, this first release of the FXmod is far from stable.
+The second and main reason however is that to make this version of the FXmod work with HWRM 2.0+ we had to rely on what Gearbox calls the "public patch build" for HWRM (v2.205).

 The Public Patch (HWRM v2.2.05)

-As many of you know HW:RM v2.0/v2.1 is the (for now) final version of Homeworld Remastered.
-What not everyone knows, however, is that at the release of 2.0 patch Gearbox had begun to work on future patches for HWRM.
+What not everyone knows, however, is that at the time the 2.0 patch was released Gearbox had already been working on future patches for HWRM.

-So what is the problem?
-First off, the 2.2.05 patch is only available to Steam users.
-Since it is unfinished, Gearbox never decided to release a standalone version of the patch (for e.g. GOG users).
-Second, the public patch modifies pretty much all of the HWRM main data files directly.
-It is not a separate .big file or mod that can be launched via command line or similar methods.
-So, we cannot just .zip and upload the files of the public patch somewhere that non-Steam users can access it.
-It is Gearbox' responsibility to make a non-Steam version of their public patch build, but it doesn't look like they will.
+Second, the public patch modifies pretty much all of the HWRM main .big files directly.
+It is not a separate .big file or standalone mod that can be launched via command line or similar methods.
+You have to patch your entire game to apply it.
+Because of this, we simply cannot just .zip it and upload the v2.205 patch to a place for people to download.
+It is Gearbox' responsibility to make a non-Steam version of their public patch build and make this available somewhere, but it doesn't look like they ever will.

-What this does NOT mean is that we are simply going to abandon our modDB fans.
-The FXmod started on ModDB back in the days of Homeworld2, we have a history with this place which made the FXmod big overseas.
-So, we will look into our possibilities and hopefully have some better news for you next time.
-To raise our spirits a little, let's take a look at some of the new contents.
+I want to make it clear that we are not going to simply abandon our modDB fans.
+Back in the days of (classic) Homeworld2, we started the FXmod project on ModDB.
+We have a history with this place, and many of the people that made the FXmod big originated from ModDB.
+So, we will look into our possibilities and hopefully have some news for you next time.
+Until then, let's take a look at some of the new contents:

 Besides being a (primarily) 2.0 port, v1.20.1 also includes a major overhaul for the Bentusi.
 As you may remember, the Bentusi race was added as a playable faction back in the HW2 days of the mod.
 They got new models and units, but were left relatively untouched since.
 With this build their status goes from "alpha" (incomplete) race to "DEMO" (incomplete but fully functional) race.
 In this newsletter we will preview one of their new features, and in a later newsletter another.